chrsilvi/AB_Test_Analysis/README.md

 # AB_Test_Analysis
+Udacity Data Analyst Nanodegree A/B Test Project

-An A/B Test Analysis project done as part of the Udacity Data Analyst Nanodegree program.
+This is a project I did while completing the Udacity Data Analyst Nanodegree.
+A fictional website wanted to test a new version, so this walks through analyzing the data and performing a hypothesis test based on that data.
 The initial commit is just the base files given as part of the project, and then updates from there as I work to complete it.